-Governors are volunteers and no special qualifications are needed.
-The strength of the governing body lies in working together as a corporate body.
-Governors do not have powers as individuals, therefore teamwork is essential.
+Governors are volunteers who help to run the school.
+The strength of a governing body lies in working together as a collective.
+Governors do not have individual powers and therefore teamwork is essential.
 Governors are responsible for the strategic development and direction of a school and act as a critical friend to the school.

 - We make sure that the National Curriculum is taught, appropriately adapted for the special needs of our pupils and students

 - We decide how the school can encourage students’ spiritual, moral and cultural development

 - We make sure that the school provides for all its students, including those with complex and challenging needs

 - We review and monitor progress within the strategic framework.

 Our Governing Body is made up of a combination of Foundation Governors, who represent the Catholic Diocese and reinforce our catholic values, Staff Governors, Governors representing the Local Authority, Co-opted governors who represent the Local Community and Parent Governors who represent the interests of families.

 Our Governors monitor the performance of the school through a number of sub-committees: